Sources PubMed Google Scholar ScienceDirect bioRxiv ClinicalTrials.gov SFARI Dissertations ESPE

 • A blood-based DNA methylation episignature specific to SETD5 Syndrome was identified and validated, adding SETD5 to the growing list of conditions detectable through the EpiSign clinical test.

-• Episignatures can serve as a functional test to help classify variants of uncertain significance (VUS) -- a DNA change that cannot be confirmed as disease-causing based on sequence analysis alone.
+• Episignatures can serve as a functional test to help classify variants of uncertain significance (VUS), meaning a DNA change that cannot be confirmed as disease-causing based on sequence analysis alone.

 • Because SETD5 regulates chromatin structure, its loss-of-function leaves a detectable chemical imprint on the genome that persists in blood cells and can be measured in a clinical laboratory.

-Relevance for families EpiSign is a clinical test performed on a blood sample that analyzes DNA methylation patterns to help confirm or clarify a genetic diagnosis.
-If your child received a variant of uncertain significance (VUS) in SETD5, an episignature test may be one tool clinicians can use to assess whether that variant affects gene function.
-This is a diagnostic tool -- it does not change or predict clinical outcomes.
+EpiSign is a clinical test done on a blood sample that looks at DNA methylation patterns to help confirm or clarify a genetic diagnosis.
+If your child received a variant of uncertain significance (VUS) in SETD5, meaning a DNA change whose effects aren't yet confirmed, an episignature test may be one tool clinicians can use to assess whether that variant actually affects gene function.
+This is a diagnostic tool, not a treatment, and it doesn't change or predict clinical outcomes.

 2025 Research